jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 - p.
 39: why join?
 - p.
 40: why split?

-Compound terms denote a single concept; **coordinated terms** denote multiple concepts

-But concepts aren't compounded at the level of terms.
-(They may be compounded
+Compound terms denote a single concept; **coordinated terms** denote several concepts associated with a single information object.
+This denotation can be embedded in the object **(precoordination),** as with Library of Congress subject headings in books: English language--Rhetoric, Persuasion (Rhetoric), Report writing.
+Precoordinated terms enable browsnig with great specificity, avoiding search, and impose alphabetic proximity on related terms that would otherwise be far apart.
+But it's better to let a user combine terms interactively during search **(postcoordination):** English language AND rhetoric AND persuasion AND reporting writing.

 ##### Grammatical forms